esafirm/android-image-picker/README.md

 ## Usage

-For full example, please refer to `sample`
+For full example, please refer to the `sample` app.

+Also you can browse the issue labeled as question [here](https://github.com/esafirm/android-image-picker/issues?utf8=%E2%9C%93&q=label%3Aquestion+)

 ### Start image picker activity